goruck/smart-zoneminder/person-class/README.md

 3. Create a python virtual environment called 'od' and install all required packages using the requirements.txt file in this directory.
 If you have already created 'od' as part of installing [obj-detect](../obj-detect) you can skip this step.

-4. Create a folder called ```dataset``` with ```train```, ```test```, and ```valdation``` subfolders.

-5. In each of the subfolders above, create subfolders for each person of interest.
-The name of these folders will be the labels for training, validation and test.

-6. Run [move_files.py](./move_files.py) to copy files from the face-dec-rec dataset to the subfolders above.
-The program will split the dataset into training/validation/test sets (current default is 80%/20%/0%).

-7. Run [train.py](./train.py) to fine-tune a CNN (ResNetInceptionV2 and VGG16 are currently supported) from the images contained in ```dataset```.
+4. Run [train.py](./train.py) to fine-tune a CNN (MobileNetV2, ResNet50, ResNetInceptionV2 and VGG16 are currently supported) from the images contained in the dataset used to train face-det-rec.
+Tune the hyperparamters used in program to suit your situation.
 This program can also generate an inference-optimized TensorFlow model.
 Run ```$python3 ./train.py -h``` for command line options.

-8. Modify [config.json](./config.json) to suit your installation.
+5. Modify [config.json](./config.json) to suit your installation.

-9. Create the file ```/tmp/face_det_zmq.pipe``` for an IPC socket that the zerorpc client and server will communicate over.
+6. Create the file ```/tmp/face_det_zmq.pipe``` for an IPC socket that the zerorpc client and server will communicate over.
 This assumes that the person classification server and ZoneMinder are running on the same machine.
 If not, then use a TCP socket.
 If you have already created this as part of the [face-det-rec](../face-det-rec) installation you can skip this step.

-10. Use systemd to run the Person Classification Server as a Linux service.
+7. Use systemd to run the Person Classification Server as a Linux service.
 Edit [person-class.service](./person-class.service) to suit your configuration and copy the file to /etc/systemd/system.
 Then enable and start the service but first disable the face-detect.service (since only one of the two can run at the same time):
 ```bash
 $ sudo systemctl stop face-detect.service && sudo systemctl disable face-detect.service
 $ sudo systemctl enable person-class.service && sudo systemctl start person-class.service
 ```

 # Notes
-TBA
+1. Training results and models are saved by default to the folder [train-results](./train-results).